-- A. According to the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
-The ratio shall be 3% to 15% for employees' compensation and shall not be higher than 3% for directors' and supervisors' remuneration. - B. For the three-month and six-month periods ended June 30, 2020 and 2019, the Company's employees' compensation was accrued at \$9,407, \$10,001, \$16,943 and \$17,667, respectively; while directors' and supervisors' remuneration was accrued at \$2,352, \$2,501, \$4,236 and \$4,417, respectively.
+A. According to the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
+The ratio shall be 3% to 15% for employees' compensation and shall not be higher than 3% for directors' and supervisors' remuneration.

+B. For the three-month and six-month periods ended June 30, 2021 and 2020, the Company's employees' compensation was accrued at \$9,023, \$9,407, \$20,428 and \$16,943, respectively; while directors' and supervisors' remuneration was accrued at \$2,594, \$2,352, \$5,445 and \$4,236, respectively.
 The aforementioned amounts were recognized in salary expenses, and were estimated and accrued based on the profit as of the end of the reporting period and the percentage specified in the Articles of Incorporation of the Company.

-The employees' compensation and directors' and supervisors' remuneration for 2019 as resolved by the Board of Directors were \$16,000 and \$4,500, respectively, and the employees' compensation will be distributed in the form of cash.
-Employees' compensation and directors' and supervisors' remuneration for 2019 as resolved by the Board of Directors were in agreement with those amounts recognized in the 2019 financial statements.
-The employees' compensation and directors' and supervisors' remuneration for 2019 have not yet been distributed.
+The employees' compensation and directors' and supervisors' remuneration for 2020 as resolved by the Board of Directors were \$16,000 and \$4,500, respectively, and the employees' compensation was distributed in the form of cash.
+Employees' compensation and directors' and supervisors' remuneration for 2020 as resolved by the Board of Directors were equal to the amounts recognized in the 2020 financial statements.
+The employees' compensation and directors' and supervisors' remuneration for 2020 have not yet been distributed.

-Information about the appropriation of employees' compensation and directors' and supervisors' remuneration by the Company as proposed by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+Information about the appropriation of employees' compensation and directors' and supervisors' remuneration by the Company as proposed by the Board of Directors is posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.